miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part Two - CRUD Controller Actions.md

 ```
 This section creates a new DataRepository class and injects dependencies into it required for every Mongo Repository. `extends ReactiveRepository[DataModel, BSONObjectID]` tells the library what the structure of our data looks like by using our newly created `DataModel`.
 This means that every document inserted into the database has the same structure, with `id`, `name`, `description` and `numSales` properties.
-For this database structure, each document will be uniquely identified by the `id`.
+For this database structure, each document will be identified by the `id`.

 ```
 "data",